perladvent/perldotcom/content/article/perl-one-liners-part-1.md

 There's a [problem with backreferences in glibc](https://sourceware.org/bugzilla/show_bug.cgi?id=25322) that I found and [reported for grep](https://debbugs.gnu.org/cgi/bugreport.cgi?bug=26864).
 This bug is seen in at least GNU implementations of grep and sed.
 As far as I know, no implementation of Awk supports backreferences within regexp definition.

 I wanted to get words having two occurrences of repeated characters.
-This example takes some time and results in no output
+This example takes some time and results in no output:

 ```bash
 $ grep -m2 -xiE '([a-z]*([a-z])\2[a-z]*){2}' /usr/share/dict/words